 Following the FDA approval of QINLOCK in May 2020, we commenced commercial sales of QINLOCK in the U.S. and began generating product revenue.
-During the three and six months ended June 30, 2021 and 2020, our only source of product revenues was from the sales of QINLOCK.
+During the three and nine months ended September 30, 2021 and 2020, our only source of product revenues was from the sales of QINLOCK.
 Product revenues are recorded net of estimates of variable consideration.
-Please read Note 2, Revenues, of these consolidated financial statements for further details of the reserves recorded for variable considerations.
+Please read Note 2, Revenues, to the consolidated financial statements included in this Form 10-Q for further details of the reserves recorded for variable considerations.